elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 ![new nav](/assets/notes/W24-user-interfaces/labs/03/lab3-new-nav.png)

 An intermediate developer has provided you with some code to help you out, this code will turn the hamburger icon in the top-right of the webpage into a theme-toggler.
-Once this is working, you should add the following `styles.css` to your project:
+Once this is working, you should create a `custom.css` to your project:

 In your `index.html` file head: